jordanstern1/udemy-django-full-stack-web-dev-course/README.md

 # Basic Django Workflow: Commands to Start Project, Create and App, and Create a Simple View

+**### NOTE: lecture 132 (last lecture of section 17) provides a great overview of all Django basics in sections 16 and 17, covering how to create a project, create an app within the project** set up models/views/templates and wire the views up to URLs.

 **Before step 1, need to activate conda env w/ Django**: `$ conda activate myDjangoEnv`

 1. Create a project: `django-admin startproject ThrowAwayTest`.
 Note this will create files/folders like this: